Getting started with Flutter on a Mac

 ✓ Built build/app/outputs/apk/debug/app-debug.apk.

-Android Studio running my first app on the provided Android emulator
+Android Studio running the Flutter starter app on the Android emulator

-Android Studio running my first app on the provided Android emulator
+Android Studio running the starter app on the Android emulator

-Type % flutter run -d macos and Flutter will build a macOS Silicon binary.
-You can see for yourself by selecting Get Info in Finder on the executable and noting it says Kind: Application (Apple Silicon).
+Run flutter run -d macos and Flutter builds a native Apple silicon binary.
+You can verify this yourself: right-click the built executable in Finder, choose Get Info, and confirm it says Kind: Application (Apple Silicon).

-macOS Get Info proving its an Apple silicon app
+macOS Get Info confirming an Apple silicon binary

 References